EnigmaCurry/d.rymcg.tech/README.md

 Uniform Makefiles exist to simplify administration.
-Each project sub-directory contains a Makefile which wraps all of the configuration, installation, and maintaince tasks for the specific project.
+Each project sub-directory contains a Makefile which wraps all of the configuration, installation, and maintainance tasks for the specific project.
 Setup is usually as easy as `make config`, `make install`, and then `make open`, which opens your web browser to the newly deployed application.
 Under the covers, setup is pure `docker-compose`, with *all* configuration derived from the